Employment Opportunities

 I-Connect Student Peer Educators

-I-Connect Student Peer Educators: We are hiring I-Connect Student Peer Educators for our Fall 2025 Workshops.
-These experiential trainings are designed to help incoming students embrace differences and recognize shared experiences to build a welcoming and engaged campus community.
-This is an IN-PERSON and REMOTE position, meaning students will do both types of work.
+I-Connect Student Peer Educators: We are hiring I-Connect Student Peer Educators for our Fall 2026 Workshops.
+I-Connect workshops are experiential trainings designed to help incoming students embrace differences, recognize shared experiences, and address injustice to build a welcoming and engaged campus community.
+This is an IN-PERSON position, meaning the majority of workshops will be classroom presentations, face-to-face with students.

 Job Duties

-- Promote practices of diversity, inclusion, and belonging on our campus.
+• Promote practices of inclusion and belonging on our campus.

-- Facilitate I-Connect workshops to first-year students as a peer educator.
+• Facilitate I-Connect workshops for first-year students as a peer educator.

-- Respond to student questions during workshops and use them as an opportunity to springboard deeper discussions.
+• Respond to student questions during workshops and use them as an opportunity to dive into deeper discussions.

-- Attend and participate in weekly roundtable meetings, meet with supervisors to provide ongoing feedback and assessment of program outcomes.
+• Attend and participate in bi-weekly roundtable meetings, meet with supervisors to provide ongoing feedback and assessment of program outcomes.

-- Work efficiently in a remote and in-person role and maintain the ability to troubleshoot technical issues, and other issues associated with remote learning, as they arise.
+• Work efficiently and maintain the ability to troubleshoot technical issues, and other issues associated with workshop facilitation, as they arise.

 Details

-- Start Date: Mandatory paid training in early September 2025, including a Saturday
+• Start Date: Mandatory paid training in early September 2026, including a Saturday all-day training

 To Apply